Aliases for GNAO1 Gene

 GeneCards Summary for GNAO1 Gene

-GNAO1 (Guanine Nucleotide Binding Protein (G Protein), Alpha Activating Activity Polypeptide O) is a Protein Coding gene.
+GNAO1 (G Protein Subunit Alpha O1) is a Protein Coding gene.
 Diseases associated with GNAO1 include epileptic encephalopathy, early infantile, 17 and ohtahara syndrome.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include GTP binding and GTPase activity.
+Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAQ.

 UniProtKB/Swiss-Prot for GNAO1 Gene